2 Days of Low-FODMAP Meals

 Stuck on ideas for what low-FODMAP meals to have this week?
 Check out my infographic for two days worth of low-FODMAP breakfast, lunch, dinner and snack ideas!

-As always when creating meals, remember to follow low-FODMAP serving sizes (check out my grocery list or use your low-FODMAP apps).
+As always when creating meals, remember to follow low-FODMAP serving sizes (check out my free grocery list or use your low-FODMAP apps).

 Different Low-FODMAP Options

 You can also take some of the ideas I have listed on the infographic and mix up your own combination of low-FODMAP fruits or veggies, use different sources of animal or plant-based protein, lactose-free or low lactose options, nuts, nut butters and seeds.
 For example: